urho3d/SLikeNet/readme.txt

 considering the 0.1.0 API being stable, already.

 1.2.2 Alpha releases
-Starting wirh 1.0.0, for each new release we will go through a >= 2-weeks alpha release period.
+Starting with 1.0.0, for each new release we will go through a >= 2-weeks alpha release period.
 During this period we will only implement bugfixes which are considered safe or are fixes for regressions.
 Anything else will be postponed and scheduled for a following version.
 If significant changes need to be made